dalmo1991/superflexPy/doc/build_element.rst

 - Half-triangular lag function
 - Parameterized splitter

-The elements presented here are relatively simple in order to provide a clear illustration of the programming approach.
+The customized elements presented here are relatively simple, in order to provide a clear illustration of the programming approach.
 To gain a deeper understanding of SuperflexPy functionalities, please see the existing elements (importing path :code:`superflexpy.implementation.elements`).

 .. _linear_reservoir: